0xYumeko/cloudflare_bypass/README.md

-Sure, I'd be happy to explain this code!
+I'd be happy to explain this code!

 This code is written in Python and uses the DrissionPage library to automate a Chromium-based browser.
 The purpose of this script is to navigate to the website https://nowsecure.nl, bypass any Cloudflare protection, and then quit the browser.